Almost lossless analog signal separation and probabilistic uncertainty relations: Strengthening of and simplifying its proof

 \section{Strengthening of \cite[Thm.~18]{WV10} and simplifying its proof}

-In this section, we sketch how the probabilistic uncertainty relation, Proposition~\ref{prop:inj2}, and the regularized probabilistic uncertainty relation, Proposition~\ref{prop:injneu}, together with the Fubini-maneuver can be applied to devise a simplification of the proof of \cite[Thm.~18, 1)]{WV10} and a significant improvement of the statement \cite[Thm.~18, 2)]{WV10}.
+In this section, we sketch how the probabilistic uncertainty relation, Proposition~\ref{prop:inj2}, and the regularized probabilistic uncertainty relation, Proposition~\ref{prop:injneu}, can be applied to devise a simplification of the proof of \cite[Thm.~18, 1)]{WV10} and a significant strengthening of the statement \cite[Thm.~18, 2)]{WV10}.
 We begin by restating \cite[Thm.~18, 1)]{WV10} in our notation and terminology.